risuorg/katacoda-scenarios/risu/step3.md

 ## Let's fix the issue

-First, we'll be installing ntp:
+First, we'll be installing chrony:

-`dnf -y install ntp`{{execute}}
+`yum -y install chrony`{{execute}}

 Now, we need to enable the service so that it's running:

-`service ntp start`{{execute}}
+`service chronyd start`{{execute}}

 Now, let's re-run risu:

 `risu.py -l -i clock`{{execute}}

-So, the problem has been fixed because ntp is now running on the system.
+So, the problem has been fixed because chronyd is now running on the system.

+If we run with more detail:

+`risu.py -l -i clock -v`{{execute}}

+We can see that ntp failed, but chrony succeded and the ntpd unfail plugin altered the reported status as there's already at least one server running.

-(in real scenario, `ntpd.conf` should be configured against our organization servers, etc, but for demonstration, we'll be stopping here)
+(in real scenario, `chrony.conf` should be configured against our organization servers, etc., but for demonstration, we'll be stopping here)